Rider's Guide Text Page - Access Services : ASI

 You are entitled to free rides on the Metrolink rail system within Los Angeles County only.
 That includes service on all Metrolink lines except for the Inland Empire Orange County (IEOC) Line, which does not cross into Los Angeles County.
 However, for trips that cross into a county other than Los Angeles, you will need to purchase a ticket at a reduced rate (senior/ disabled rate) for the portion of the trip that is outside of Los Angeles County.
 For example, if traveling on the San Bernardino Line from Los Angeles Union Station to San Bernardino, your Access Rider ID card will allow for free travel between Union Station and Claremont, but a ticket is required for the remaining portion of the trip into San Bernardino.

-The table on the following page indicates the segments of each line which you can travel for free on Metrolink.
+The table on the following page indicates the segments of each line on which you can travel for free on Metrolink.

-From LA Union Station to: Metrolink Line:
+From LA Union Station to:

-Lancaster Antelope Valley
+Antelope Valley

-Claremont San Bernardino
+San Bernardino

-Downtown Pomona Riverside
+Downtown Pomona

 A personal care attendant (PCA) can accompany you on Metrolink without purchasing a ticket, if you were approved to have a PCA travel with you, your Access Rider ID card will say so.
-However, the PCA must board and detrain with you and must stay with you for the entirety of the trip.
+However, the PCA

 You can travel on Metrolink with a service animal, provided that Metrolink’s rules and responsibilities regarding service animals are followed.